HatterMadison/Minion-Hatter-Repository/README.md

 * **FINISHED VERSION,    ALL 108 MSQ,   ALL 24 ACQ,  Now Included with +4 Side Quests to unlock 90 Dungeons and etc.**

 * **Do not leave bot unattended while using this Quest Profile**
   * That's just disclaimer, this been thoroughly tested.
-I aim for consistency after all.
-I always finish secondary test run of the profile before posting update.
+But dang.
+Bugs always appear anyway, I know that now. haha.

 * It does **1 Duty** now, <**As the Heaven Burns**>
   * I just realize I have no more character to take through EW.
 If I happen to get another character there, I'll complete the rest.
 (Except for Garlemald crawly crawly part, I'll just reach the battle circle of that duty)